-We have also published peer-reviewed studies that show culture-based testing methods, including 3M Petrifilm, inaccurately measure microbial contamination on cannabis flower and do a poor job detecting Aspergillus, which has been linked to the death of more than one cannabis patient.
+We have also published peer-reviewed studies that show culture-based testing methods, including Petrifilm, inaccurately measure microbial contamination on cannabis flower and do a poor job detecting Aspergillus, which is a pathogen that has been linked to the death of more than one cannabis patient.

 After 24 hours:

-The results after 24 hours are important because 3M suggests a 24-hour incubation for its E. coli / Coliform Count test.
+The results after 24 hours are important because the manufacturer suggests a 24-hour incubation for its E. coli / Coliform Count test.
 That means, if labs were to follow the manufacturer’s instructions, they would pass samples that are contaminated with viable E.Coli.

 After 48 hours, colonies start to form on candy plate, and it continues to grow over the next two days.
 The oil plate on begins to show slight growth at the 96-hour mark.
 This indicates the E.coli is alive and growing in both samples.
 It’s just slower than the test can detect.